Skip to content

 rerouting supply chains

-In the case of unavoidable events, supply chain management plans should address both short-term and long-term contingencies that enable companies to more readily reroute supply chains when needed.
-The specialization and focus of a supply chain service provider enables companies to create a more flexible supply chain that is adaptable to changes in the delivery process as well as supply and demand.
+The specialization and focus of a supply chain service provider enable companies to create a more flexible supply chain that adapts to changes in delivery processes and supply and demand.

 The Need for Proactive Supply Chain Strategies